Scott Radinsky

 Scott David Radinsky (born March 3, 1968) is an American left-handed former relief pitcher in Major League Baseball, who had an 11-year career from – and –.
-Radinsky is also the lead singer of the punk rock band Pulley, former lead singer of the bands Scared Straight and Ten Foot Pole and co-owner of the skate park which houses the Skateboarding Hall of Fame.
+Radinsky is also the lead singer of the punk rock band Pulley, former lead singer of the band Ten Foot Pole and former co-owner of a skatepark that housed the Skateboarding Hall of Fame.

 Radinsky finished his playing career with a 42–25 record, a 3.44 ERA, and 358 strikeouts in 481 2/3 innings pitched.
 Radinsky also only gave up 33 home runs throughout his career, an average of 1 every 14.5 innings.
 He won the 1995 Tony Conigliaro Award.